rabbitmq/rabbitmq-website/site/monitoring.md

 packet loss rate, et cetera.
 Both types are important to track.
 Individual metrics are not always useful but when analysed together, they can provide a more complete insight into the state of the system.
 Then operators can form a hypothesis about what's going on and needs addressing.

+### <a id="system-metrics" class="anchor" href="#system-metrics">Infrastructure and Kernel Metrics</a>

+First step towards a useful monitoring system starts with infrastructure and kernel metrics.
+There are quite a few of them but some are more important than others.
+Collect the following metrics on all hosts that run RabbitMQ nodes or applications:

+ * CPU stats (user, system, iowait &amp; idle percentages)
+ * Memory usage (used, buffered, cached &amp; free percentages)
+ * [Virtual Memory](https://www.kernel.org/doc/Documentation/sysctl/vm.txt) statistics (dirty page flushes, writeback volume)
+ * Disk I/O (operations &amp; amount of data transferred per unit time, time to service operations)
+ * Free disk space on the mount used for the [node data directory](/relocate.html)
+ * File descriptors used by `beam.smp` vs. [max system limit](/networking.html#open-file-handle-limit)
+ * TCP connections by state (`ESTABLISHED`, `CLOSE_WAIT`, `TIME_WAIT`)
+ * Network throughput (bytes received, bytes sent) & maximum network throughput)
+ * Network latency (between all RabbitMQ nodes in a cluster as well as to/from clients)

+There is no shortage of existing tools (such as Prometheus or Datadog) that collect infrastructure and kernel metrics, store and visualise them over periods of time.

 ### <a id="monitoring-frequency" class="anchor" href="#monitoring-frequency">Frequency of Monitoring</a>